 It’s also important to consider how much maintenance a dog may need.
 For example, a dog that is constantly shedding and requires routine cleanup may be less favorable for some owners than a dog that sheds less and is hypoallergenic.
 Some dogs also require a high degree of activity and mental stimulation, while others are content with being more sedentary.

 A service dog is an incredibly worthwhile investment but requires time, resources, and long-term commitment.
 Choosing the right dog for the job from the outset is important for service dog handlers, but perhaps more important is the training the service dog receives, which we will discuss in the next step.

 Step # 2 – Train your service dog, on your own or with professional help.

 The essence of a service dog is that it must be trained to do work or perform tasks for its handler.
 Training your service dog can be done on your own or with a professional trainer.
 There is no official qualification program under the ADA for service dogs.
 Owners of service dogs fully have the right to train their service dogs on their own, and there is no requirement to use a professional training program.

-If you have the skills, time and patience to train your dog, it can be a wonderfully rewarding experience.
-The training process itself can also help strengthen the bond between the handler and their service dog.
-For those that need help, there are professional trainers available as well as organizations that provide guidelines for proper training.
-For example, one organization recommends a minimum of 120 hours of training over a period of six months or more, with at least 30 hours dedicated to public excursions that will train the service dog to work effectively in real world settings.
+If you have the skills, time, and patience to train your dog, it can be a wonderfully rewarding experience.
+The training process itself can help strengthen the bond between the handler and their service dog.
+For those who need help, there are professional trainers available and organizations that provide guidelines for proper service dog training.
+For example, one organization recommends a minimum of 120 hours of training over a period of six months or more, with at least 30 hours dedicated to public excursions that will train the service dog to work effectively in real-world settings.

-In addition to being trained for the tasks required by its handler, a service dog should also have a mastery of basic commands and be well-behaved in all settings.
+In addition to being trained for the tasks required by its handler, a service dog must master basic commands and be well-behaved in all settings.

 A service dog should have the following qualities: